Dorothy is a master gardener, former newspaper reporter, and the author of several books. Michael is a landscape and nature photographer.

 An added plus to planting these carefree beauties is that butterflies love them but deer don't.
 These perennials have an extremely long season of blooming with their daisy-like flowers blooming from early summer all the way into fall.

-Blanket flowers are native to the United States and Mexico and they are often planted along roadsides because of the minimal amount of care required...and, of course, for the viewing delight of many travelers.
+Blanket flowers are native to the United States and Mexico and are often planted along roadsides because of the minimal amount of care required...and, of course, for the viewing delight of travelers.

-The petals of a blanket flower might be solid shades of yellow; a dark, wine red; or a peachy orange color, all depending on the variety you choose.
-They have bands that are combinations of red or orange with yellow.
+The petals of a blanket flower might be solid shades of yellow, a dark wine red, or a peachy orange color, all depending on the variety you choose.
+They can have bands that are combinations of red or orange with yellow.
 Petals on some of the flowers are frilled, but others have a tubular shape.
 The leaves are a narrow grayish-green color and the entire plant can grow up to a few feet tall.
 All of the different varieties of this flower are easy to care for, having very few insect problems or diseases, so they are a particularly nice choice for amateur or first-time gardeners.